sociocracyforall/Creative-Commons-library/MVOS/README.rst

 Many Voices One Song
 ====================

 This directory contains materials related to the book "Many Voices One Song" by Ted J. Rau and Jerry Koch-Gonzales.
+This book is part of the Sociocracy for All (SoFA) `Creative Commons library <https://github.com/sociocracyforall/Creative-Commons-library>`_, which aims to support others in accessing and contributing to SoFA open source texts.
+This document describes the process we used to make the markup for this book available and provides information on how you can use these files.

 First steps in this process
 ---------------------------